reiyua/SystieWebsite/README.md

 # SystieWebsite

-Grace, a close friend of mine's future website, initial ideas of a site showcasing original artworks.
+A close friend of mine's future website, initial ideas of a site showcasing original artworks.

 Created in React.js using Create React App